zkoss-demo/browser-kit/README.md

 ## GeolocationHelper

 The GeolocationHelper provides static access to the browser's Geolocation API for requesting user location.
+* Secure context: This feature is available only in secure contexts (HTTPS)

 ### Usage Example
 ```java